Ledger-Donjon/ledger-donjon.github.io/bounty.md

 ### Web Bug Bounty Program 🌐

 We are interested in critical vulnerabilities in our infrastructure.
-In a nutshell, we are interested in real vulnerabilities, not in output of automated scanners. **Due tu the large amount of emails received daily, we might not be able to respond to all reports for out-of-scope vulnerabilities.**
+In a nutshell, we are interested in real vulnerabilities, not in output of automated scanners. **Due to the large amount of emails received daily, we might not be able to respond to all reports for out-of-scope vulnerabilities.**

 #### Out-of-scope Vulnerabilities